-“I don’t think any one of us set out to become dealers in car ephemera,” says David Kayser, a collector of postwar European sales literature and a historical racing specialist from Metuchen, New Jersey.
-“You start collecting automobilia that interests you, but end up with so much inventory you realize you should maybe sell some.
+“I don’t think anyone of us set out to become dealers in car ephemera,” says David Kayser, a collector of postwar European sales literature and a historical racing specialist from Metuchen, New Jersey.
+“You start collecting automobilia that interests you but ends up with so much inventory you realize you should maybe sell some.
 And there you are — you’re in business.”

 The true collector isn’t trying to sway a concours judge, but rather has an almost fanatical need to gather as much information and as many items associated with a specific car or marque as possible — and such dedication to collecting starts young.
 David Kayser’s obsession with auto-related sales literature began at age seven, when he would ride his bike to car dealers to ask for sales brochures.
 “Once I had exhausted all the local dealers, I started to send typed letters to manufacturers all over the world,” recalls David.
 “They had no idea I was only seven.
 That’s how it all started.”
 David’s childhood collection morphed into Chelsea Motoring Literature, a fully-fledged archival literature business serving international clients who are motor car owners and those who have the interest, but not necessarily the car.

 The hunt is always better than the kill, and these items are finite.
 I get the chills when I find the right piece, and every time I sell one, it makes me a little sad!JERRY LABANT